Rusty Gilpin » Paramedic FAQ

 Can I transfer from another program to Gordon Cooper?

-Yes!
-GCTC does accept transferring students from other “accredited” programs.
+Sometimes...
+CTC does accept transferring students from other “accredited” programs, but there are a lot of variables that come into play with paramedic students wishing to transfer form another program.
+Because of this each instance is handled on a case by case basis with no guarantee of acceptance.
 The process can be lengthy, so if you wish to transfer it is highly recommended that you start the process early because it can be time consuming when you are dealing with multiple institutions and cross-referencing program requirements.
-But, GCTC has accepted transferring students from several other programs.
-We will also work with you should you decide to transfer somewhere else.
+Lastly, we'll only accept transferring students if we have space available.